cortex-lab/phy/docs/visualization.md

 values saved for one recording do not clip or coarsen a fresh dataset.

 Amplitude and Firing Rate views display elapsed recording time on their x axes.
-Choose **View > Set recording time unit** to show that time in seconds, minutes, or hours; the setting is shared across compatible views and remembered between sessions.
+Choose **View > Recording time unit > Seconds**, **Minutes**, or **Hours**;
+the setting is shared across compatible views and remembered between sessions.
 This only changes tick labels: navigation, selection, ranges, and firing-rate bins remain in seconds.

 ![image](https://user-images.githubusercontent.com/1942359/58951704-193e5080-8792-11e9-873f-91a9115a9e7c.png)